LunaticWyrm467/swift-vec/README.md

 of functionality for game development, physics simulations, and other potential use cases.

 **⚠️WARNING⚠️**<br>
 This crate is in its infancy!
-3D and 4D vectors are missing, along with other planned functionality.
+4D vectors are missing, along with other planned functionality.
 Beware of bugs!

 ## Getting Started!